-The first hospital in Turku was founded in 1756 and first university in 1640.
-The cancer centre is a joint effort between the University of Turku and the university hospital as well as the central hospitals of Pori and Vaasa covering the west coast of Finland.
-The centre was discovered in 2015 and is public and the only cancer care provider for a population approaching 1 million.
-The university research activity and innovation processes are closely integrated with the centre as health science research and effectiveness of the health care services are strong focuses of the centre.
+At the centre we perform clinical trials from phase I to III.
+Many of our doctors are affiliated with the university having dual positions.
+Hence, also translational and basic cancer research as well as health science research and effectiveness of the health care services are strong focuses of the centre.
 The cancer research laboratories are physically closely located with the hospital and our strategy is to promote a tight interaction between basic scientists and clinicians.
 The research activities include basic cancer signalling and cell receptor studies as well as a strong focus on cancer imaging and PET diagnostics with over 400 cancer researchers.
 In the health science sector, empowerment of the patients, professional development of the staff, and cost-effectiveness of the care are focus areas.